hung-christie/blender-python/README.md

 - (maybe link or add more things from Marlon's intro video)

 # Python basics for this script
+- Lists are used to store multiple items in a single variable and are created using square brackets `[]` and assigning them to a variable name
+  - We can access list items by their indices, which start at 0 and end at the (length - 1)
+  - There are various data types in Python that lists can stores, including strings, ints, and boolean:
+    - string_list = ['computer', 'phone', 'tv']
+    - int_list = [1, 2, 3, 4, 5]
+    - boolean_list = [True, False, True, False, True]
+- Loops are useful in python to help iterate over sequences or execurte a set of statements.
+For loops are particularly useful for iterating through a list.
+We can go through all the elements in a list and

 *Syntax*
 - Line breaks conclude a statement (not a semicolon as in other languages)